zapragartiast/WHGTicketSOP/sop.md

 - Each Support Team member is required to take initiative in managing available tickets in the portal and must be ready to accept ticket assignments from the Supervisor and Team Leader.
 - Prioritize the oldest tickets in the assigned list.
 - Every Support Team member who takes and accepts a customer ticket must verify the customer’s account to validate the service.
-- Before responding to a ticket, the support team should first understand the problem reported by the customer.
+- Before responding to a ticket, the Support Team should first understand the problem reported by the customer.
 - Ensure that the issue reported is clearly confirmed with the customer.
 - If any changes or settings in the customer’s service are required, obtain the customer’s permission beforehand.
-- The support team should inform the customer about the expected escalation time if the ticket cannot be resolved quickly, and update the ticket’s progress if the issue remains unresolved within the mentioned escalation time.
+- The Support Team should inform the customer about the expected escalation time if the ticket cannot be resolved quickly, and update the ticket’s progress if the issue remains unresolved within the mentioned escalation time.
-- If the issue is not resolved by the end of the working hours, the support team must leave detailed notes on the ticket to facilitate escalation to the next shift.
+- If the issue is not resolved by the end of the working hours, the Support Team must leave detailed notes on the ticket to facilitate escalation to the next shift.
-- The support team should explain the issue and the steps taken to resolve it in detail to the customer when responding to a completed ticket.
+- The Support Team should explain the issue and the steps taken to resolve it in detail to the customer when responding to a completed ticket.
-- The support team may provide a Trustpilot review link to the customer through the ticket if the issue has been fully resolved.
+- The Support Team may provide a Trustpilot review link to the customer through the ticket if the issue has been fully resolved.

 ## 2. SOP for Escalation to Other Departments